torryatco/Redesign-spr25/readme.md

 We are getting the image node.

-Block the default event on the click:
+Block the default event on the click and call a new `runCarousel` function:

 ```js
 function clickHandlers() {